The Best Emergency Supply Checklist

 Having the Right Tools Available is Critical

 Mark has had a large tool chest in the garage for years.
-It’s his go-to support item due to the inventory of screwdrivers, pliers, hammers, drills, and bits, etc. In an emergency, a functional item called a multi-tool would sure be a handy thing to have.
+It’s his go-to support item due to the inventory of screwdrivers, pliers, hammers, drills, bits, etc. In an emergency, a functional item called a multi-tool would sure be a handy thing to have.

 Good ones are almost like having a well-stocked toolbox all in one.
-They are so small you can put them in with your other supply items and not feel guilty taking up space.
+They are so small you can put them in with your other supply items and not feel guilty about taking up space.

 You may also want to have an all-purpose bag close by.
 It could be like a duffle bag, gym bag, diaper bag, or another style as long as it has strong handles and is able to carry a fair amount of weight.